Reshief/ipcr/README.md

 If you have ideas for releases in the future, it is a good idea to list them in the README.

+*PLANNED*
+- Fix issues with security programs detecting configuration as virus
+- Choose two cells in before and after to set as corresponding to perform shearing and stretching relative to
+- Come up with a better control concept
+- Fix the weird evolutional optimization very much diverging from the correct parameters over time

+*MAYBE*
+- Draw before and after correspondence with different colors?
+-

+*DONE*

 ## Contributing

 State if you are open to contributions and what your requirements are for accepting them.